Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: RESULTS

 \subsection{Generalised normal noise}

-For the generalised normal noise datasets, we note that the signal model $M_1$ has a higher Bayesian evidence than the no signal model $M_2$ irrespective of the shape parameter $\beta_{\mathrm{noise}}$ and their likelihood functions.
-This indicates that the sky-averaged 21-cm signal model, the true model of the dataset, is always preferred over the no-signal model.
-However, we see a change in likelihood preference once we change the shape parameter of the noise distribution.
+For the generalised normal noise datasets, we note that the signal model $M_1$ has a higher Bayesian evidence than the no signal model $M_2$ irrespective of the noise shape parameter $\beta_D$ and their likelihood functions.
+This indicates that the sky-averaged 21-cm signal model, the ground truth model of the dataset, is always preferred over the no-signal model with Bayes factors $\log K_{\Delta M} > 34$.
+However, we see a change in likelihood preference once we change the shape parameter $\beta_D$ of the dataset.

-When we decrease the shape parameter $\beta_{\mathrm{noise}} < 2$, the noise distribution turns to a heavy-tailed distribution, hence, allowing more extreme noise realisations.
-For these cases, there is a clear preference for the generalised normal likelihood over the Gaussian likelihood with the signal model having the highest Bayesian evidence of all models considered.
-This is due to the added flexibility of the generalised normal likelihood through its shape parameter.
+For the case $\beta_{\mathrm{D}}=2$, we observe that the Gaussian likelihood has a higher Bayesian evidence than the generalised normal likelihood for the signal model $M_1$ with a Bayes factor of $\log K_{M_1, \Delta \mathcal{L}} = 1.53 \pm 0.39$.
+This is due to the Occams razor penalising the generalised normal likelihood for having an extra shape parameter $\beta_\mathrm{L}$ in its likelihood function that is not necessarily needed to model the Gaussian noise distribution of the dataset, hence, preferring the Gaussian likelihood function.
+When we decrease the shape parameter $\beta_{\mathrm{D}} < 2$, the noise distribution turns to a heavy-tailed distribution, therefore, allowing more extreme noise realisations.
+For these cases e.g. $\beta_D \leq 1.2$, there is a clear preference ($\log K_{M_1, \Delta \mathcal{L}} < -3.50 \pm 0.41$) for the generalised normal likelihood over the Gaussian likelihood with the signal model having the highest Bayesian evidence of all models considered.
+This is due to the added flexibility of the generalised normal likelihood through its shape parameter $\beta_\mathrm{L}$.
 Similar behaviour can be seen when increasing the shape parameter i.e. concentrating most of the probability mass around the mean of the noise distribution.
-This likelihood preference has an impact on the sky-averaged 21-cm signal recovery which tends to be biased when using the Gaussian likelihood i.e. the posterior sky-averaged 21-cm signal amplitude is larger than expected (e.g. $\bar T^*_{21} \approx 185 \pm 18$ mK for $\beta =1$), whereas the generalised normal likelihood recovers the signal more accurately (e.g. $\bar T^*_{21} \approx 170 \pm 14$ mK for $\beta=1$).
+This likelihood preference has an impact on the sky-averaged 21-cm signal recovery which tends to be biased when using the Gaussian likelihood i.e. the posterior sky-averaged 21-cm signal amplitude is larger than expected.
+For example in the $\beta_\mathrm{D} =1$ case shown in Figure (\ref{fig:triangle_plot_beta1}), the posterior estimates of the amplitude (ground truth: $A_{21} = 155$ mK) using a Gaussian likelihood are $\bar A^*_{21} \approx 185 \pm 18$ mK whereas the generalised normal likelihood recovers the signal more accurately (here: $\bar A^*_{21} \approx 170 \pm 14$ mK).